Overview

 These two sets of data are displayed on the two main pages of our application, the person page and the policy page.

-They can be accessed via their respective display commands listpeople
+They can be accessed via their respective display commands listpeople and listpolicy.

 First, let’s navigate to the person page and add a contact.